raml-org/raml-spec/versions/raml-10/raml-10.md

 In RAML, the type `nil` is a scalar type that allows only nil data values.
 Specifically, in YAML it allows only YAML's `null` (or its equivalent representations, such as `~`), in JSON it allows only JSON's `null`, and in XML it allows only XML's `xsi:nil`.
 In headers, URI parameters, and query parameters, the `nil` type only allows the string value "nil" (case-sensitive); and in turn an instance having the string value "nil" (case-sensitive), when described with the `nil` type, deserializes to a nil value.

-Using the type `nil` in a union, makes a type definition nilable, meaning that any instance of that union MAY be a nil data value.
-When such union is composed of only one type in addition to `| nil`, a trailing question mark `?` in lieu of such union is equivalent.
-The use of that equivalent alternative syntax SHALL be restricted to [scalar types](#scalar-types) and references to user-defined types, and SHALL NOT be used in [type expressions](#type-expressions).
+Using the type `nil` in a union makes a type definition nilable, which means that any instance of that union MAY be a nil data value.
+When such a union is composed of only one type in addition to `| nil`, use of a trailing question mark `?` instead of the union syntax is equivalent.
+The use of that equivalent, alternative syntax SHALL be restricted to [scalar types](#scalar-types) and references to user-defined types, and SHALL NOT be used in [type expressions](#type-expressions).

 In the following example, the type is an object and has two required properties, `name` and `comment`, both defaulting to type `string`.
 In `example`, `name` is assigned a string value, but comment is nil and this is _not_ allowed because RAML expects a string.